ways-choir-dev/ways-choir-dev.gitlhub.io/content/_index.en.md

 I am very grateful that we can rehearse under normal conditions again, because during the zoom period we not only missed the music, but also each other.

 A few words about the choreography: a challenge for the coordination of movement and music.
-Certainly not that easy for everyone, but by now even I think, yes great, that's good, trains the senses and the body.
+Certainly not that easy for everyone, but by now even I think, yes great, that's good, it trains the senses and the body.
 And it is fun.

 It is a gift for me to be able to be there, and I would like to take this opportunity to say THANK YOU to everyone for the great choir work.
 And I'm happy that on Sunday I don't think about the upcoming workday, but rather with great ANTICIPATION about REHEARSAL.